-A Coordinator is a designated point of contact for a particular element of the guiding programme: for qualifications, communications or for a particular event.
-A Coordinator is appointed by the relevant Commissioner and may not necessarily be a specialist.
-However, you should be able to use your excellent organisational skills to support girls and volunteers to access more opportunities for development, challenge and adventure.
+A coordinator is a designated point of contact for a particular element of the guiding programme: for qualifications, communications or for a particular event.
+A coordinator is appointed by the relevant commissioner.
+You should be able to use your excellent organisational skills to support girls and volunteers to access more opportunities for development, challenge and adventure.

 Coordinators are responsible for ensuring that their area of specialism is organised and all relevant people are aware of their roles within that area.
-As a Coordinator, you will attend meetings and have regular contact with other Coordinators, teams at other levels and Leaders.
+As a coordinator, you will attend meetings and have regular contact with other coordinators, teams at other levels and leaders.